Getting to Christchurch and Canterbury

-Christchurch Airport is New Zealand's second largest airport and boasts all new terminals as of mid-2013.
-As the gateway to the South Island, the airport services 11 different airlines connecting Christchurch with domestic centres and 11 international airports
+Christchurch Airport is New Zealand's second largest airport.
+As the gateway to the South Island, the airport services 11 different airlines connecting Christchurch with domestic centres and 11 international airports:

 Buses from Christchurch Airport

 Regular Metro bus services connect the airport to the city centre and many other locations in Christchurch.
 The Purple Line and Route 29 buses go via the city centre.
 You can buy your tickets from the driver.
 Tickets cost $8.50 one way and $15 return.
 All buses depart from the northern end of the International Arrivals Hall (exit through Door 9).

 - Purple Line - Christchurch Airport to Sumner via Avonhead and Christchurch Central Station